Sequential Bayesian Registration for Functional Data: Discussion and future work

-This project was supported in part by NIH R37-CA214955, NSF CCF-1740761, NSF DMS-2015226 and NSF CCF-1839252 (to SK), and NASA-80NSSC18K1322 (to OC).
-The authors thank Dr. Frederick Bingham and Susannah Brodnitz for their valuable comments on the sea surface salinity case study and collecting the monthly EN4 data.
+This project was supported in part by NIH R37-CA214955, NSF CCF-1740761, NSF CCF-1839252, NSF DMS-2015226 and NSF DMS-2413747 (to SK), and NASA-80NSSC18K1322 (to OC).
+The authors thank Dr. Frederick Bingham and Susannah Brodnitz for their valuable comments on the sea surface salinity case study and extracting the monthly EN4 data.
+The authors also thank Dr. Nancy Grulke for her thoughtful comments on the drought intensity case study.